secureworks/dalton/README.rst

    in the browser when a job is submitted via the web interface to inform the user of the current progress/state of the job.
 When a job is done, this will actually be a hyperlink saying "Click here to view your results".
-Unless you have a specific use-case, you probably want to use 'statcode' instead of 'status'.
+Unless there is a specific use case, 'statcode' is usually used instead of 'status' for determining the status of a job.

 -  **submission\_time** - The time (formatted as "%b %d %H:%M:%S") the
    job was submitted to the Dalton Controller.